This article hopes to explore the deterioration of friendships that once burned hot.

 Though difficult to prove, it seems that people are spending less time socializing face to face with their friends.
 The days of simply meeting up without an item on the agenda tend to come far and few in between.

 You may have noticed yourself adopting a solo, “Lone Wolf,” approach to the things you do as time rolls onward.
-Through you haven’t lost the friends you have, your desire to socialize with them may seldom feel urgent.
+Though you haven’t lost the friends you have, your desire to socialize with them may seldom feel urgent.

-This article hopes to explore the diminishing tendency to spend time with friends that many seem to experience as society fermets and progresses.
 The topic of technology’s effect on our social lives is an underlying theme to everything written on this page.

 A principal assumption being made here is that the continued improvement of technology for personal use and social connection has at least disrupted the way we socialize.
 Whether these disruptions have netted positive results is yet to be seen and proven.